mojombo/grit/README.txt

 == DESCRIPTION:

-Grit is a Ruby library for extracting information from a git repository in and object oriented manner.
+Grit is a Ruby library for extracting information from a git repository in an object oriented manner.

 == REQUIREMENTS: